 Otherwise noteworthy is a communication bunker (sambandsbunker) up the hill at Fagernesfjellet that seems to have remnants of fixtures for electrical installations at the wall.
 There is what seems to be a Koch Bunker at Framneslia, and what may have been an ammunition storage in Mattisjorda/Håkvikdalen with several buildings in a regular pattern.

 A stroll through town wouldn’t be complete without noticing the different style doors that block entrances to tunnels: besides German Panzertüren (steel doors) we find a German gas protection door and a bunch of (post-war) Bogen Verft A/S doors.
 The systematic behind that isn’t quite clear to me.
 The post-war doors can be lifted out of the hinges in case of emergency (after unlocking) while the German bunker doors cannot.
 Also, there are a few doors with NATO numbers that I suppose are remnants of Cold War use by the Norwegian military.

 Machine gun and artillery positions

 Just about every machine gun or observation point seems to be oriented toward the water: Narvik harbor or other destinations, along beaches, or across the fjord, i.e. for sea defense.
 Possibly the most notable exception is the defense line of machine gun positions at Tøttadalen that face East supposedly to prevent land-borne advance along the coast toward Karistranda and up the valley toward Forsnesvatnet (in addition, the positions closest to the coast also overlooked the fjord).
 Similarly, the two fortified machine gun positions at Oscarsborg are overlooking the approach from Fagernestoppen.
 There is a suspicious string of bunkers or tunnels at Herjangen that may have served to shelter troups trying to block land advance.
+And there is a defense line in Østervika to guard land access.
 There are small machine gun posts that were apparently intended to guard local installations, for example at Sykehusveien, off of Administrasjonsveien, at Utsikten, on Øyjord, and in Kjelde, and a few pillboxes in Narvik (since removed) that would have been good to monitor traffic within the city.
 Anti-aircraft artillery was presumably located at positions from Durmålshaugen to Framnes and at Toppåsen/Øyjord.